 The skillful combining of images and text in designing for print is the core focus of this course.
-Topics in typography, image, space, color, and balance are integrated as projects are created.
+Students integrate topics in typography, image, space, color, and balance as they create projects.
 It is a working studio class and through demonstrations and hands-on work, students learn to solve visual problems using the industry standard software essential to graphic design professionals today.

 This course pulls together the knowledge and skills students have acquired in basic journalism courses, and MC 127 and 227, to focus specifically on the sports play-by-play and color function in sportscasting.
 Students will learn how to prepare for a game and then do the broadcast on both radio and television.